 As you only check for

-VIEW_CHANNEL is missing, the request is denied by the API.
+VIEW_CHANNEL is missing, the API denies the request.

 Causes for "Missing Access":

 - Text Channels require